Menu

 Do any of the following signs and symptoms sound like thyroid ones?

-Yes, they do!
 I’ve heard from many thyroid patients over the years who complain of these symptoms despite being on thyroid medication and with optimal levels.
-So what if they’re actually down to another issue, such as PCOS?
+What if they’re actually down to another issue, such as PCOS?

 PCOS, like hypothyroidism and Hashimoto’s, is also associated with an increased risk of developing further health conditions, such as type 2 diabetes and high cholesterol levels.